How to Install a Wooden Floor

 • Nails

 When preparing for installing a wooden floor, you want to begin by measuring the room so you know exactly how much wood flooring you need to purchase.
-Once you’re sure of the amount, go ahead and order your wood flooring.
 Always order 10% more than what you think you need to accommodate for any mistakes or miscalculations along the way.

-You will also need to completely empty the room you’re working in, and you will need to remove any existing flooring that may be laid in the room.
+You will also need to empty the room, and remove any existing flooring that may already be laid.
 You should also hoover up any dust or debris from the surface of the subfloor before you lay your new wood flooring.

 How to Install a Wooden Floor Yourself

-The guide below highlights the steps that should be taken when laying down solid wood flooring.
-Every wood flooring type is different, so be sure to check the manufacturer’s instructions every step of the way.
+Below highlights the steps involved when laying down solid wood flooring.
+However, every wood flooring type is different, so be sure to check the manufacturer’s instructions or ask a professional flooring expert for help.

 Step 1